adilmajid/privacy-for-the-paranoid/README.md

 * [ ] Go through each of your Cover Photos and set them to Friends or stricter.
 Your current Cover Photo will always be Public, but older ones can be restricted to Friends.
 * [ ] Go through old photos and clean up!
 If necessary, ask friends to take down ones you no longer want online.
 * [ ] Use [Dataselfie](http://dataselfie.it) to see how machine learning algorithms map your personality

+## Crypto
+* [ ] Don't keep your coins on an exchange.
+Always make sure you control your private key.
+* [ ] Use a paper wallet or hardware wallet like Ledger Nano S or Trezor.
+* [ ] MetaMask users: be aware of these risks: [6 Ways a Site Can Attack your MetaMask](https://blog.hellobloom.io/6-ways-a-site-can-attack-your-metamask-190e6651e400)

+## SIM Swap Attack Protection
+A SIM swap attack is when a hacker calls your cell provider and convinced them to transfer your phone number to them.
+They then use your number to gain access to your other accounts.
+[More Info](https://www.wired.com/story/sim-swap-attack-defend-phone/?mbid=BottomRelatedStories_Sections_1)
+* [ ] Set a pin on your SIM
+* [ ] Don't use SMS for two-factor authentication.
+Use Google Authenticator, Authy, or a USB-key instead.